• About Us

 HFFA members qualify for discounts to help you afford food, wellness and household items at GreenStar through the FLOWER program.
 Find out more here.

-As a member with Healthy Food For All, you will have the opportunity to join us at free cooking classes and member meals that celebrate our beautiful culinary diversity and showcase our seasonal local bounty.
-Join HFFA’s Whole Health and Nutrition Culinary Manager, Lechandre Mix, and fellow CSA members to build community through breaking bread.
+As a member with Healthy Food For All, you will have the opportunity to join us for fun and educational on-farm events, cooking classes and member meals that celebrate our beautiful landscape of local farms, seasonal bounty and culinary diversity.
+Enjoy picking fruit, flowers and herbs, and learning about Food as Medicine from nutritionists and plant medicine from community herbalists to promote your health and wellbeing.
+Join HFFA’s Whole Health and Nutrition Culinary Manager, Lechandre Mix, local farmers and fellow CSA members to build community through connecting to the land and breaking bread together.
 Fill your belly and nourish your soul with wholesome food grown and prepared with love.

 Support Your Local Farmers